carpentries/docs.carpentries.org/source/handbooks/instructors.md

 ## Communication and Collaboration Spaces

-### Monthly Instructor Meetings
+### Instructor Meetings

-Join the Workshop Administration Team every month on the second Tuesday at 3:00 pm and 9:00 pm UTC.
-During monthly meetings we will share updates, tips and most of all gather feedback from Instructors.
-Please signup on the [Etherpad](https://pad.carpentries.org/InstructorMeetings).
+Join the Workshop Administration Team every other month on the second Tuesday at 15:00 and 21:00 UTC.
+During meetings, we will gather feedback from Instructors, share updates and tips, learn from community members, and enjoy networking opportunities.
+Please sign up on the [Etherpad](https://pad.carpentries.org/InstructorMeetings).

 ### Upcoming Workshops